yast/yast-storage-ng/doc/designing-proposal-settings-ui.md

 should scratch), simply redirect any non-common uses directly to the expert partitioner.

+I wouldn't overdo the amount of proposal tweak options in the ui.
+In the end it's more practical for the user to manually create a partitioning than fiddling with proposal settings.

 IDEAS SECTION TO BE COMPLETED AFTER SOME BRAINSTORMING